A Decade of News Forum Interactions: Threaded Conversations, Signed Votes, and Topical Tags: Methods

-We generate embeddings of each comment in our dataset to include in the public release instead of the full text to protect the privacy of their content and avoid maintaining a public copy of, in the meanwhile, possibly deleted comments.
-While prior work has shown that embeddings can leak information, these methods rely on specific conditions that do not apply in our case.
-For example, some require access to both pretrained and fine-tuned embeddings to exploit their differences~\cite{hayet2022invernet}, or rely on generative models trained on auxiliary data to produce paraphrased versions of the input~\cite{li-etal-2023-sentence}.
-To date, no work has demonstrated that the exact original texts can be reliably recovered from plain fixed embeddings like those we release.
+\paragraph{\textbf{Text Embeddings.}}We generate embeddings of each comment in our dataset to include in the public release instead of the full text to protect the privacy of their content and avoid maintaining a public copy of, in the meanwhile, possibly deleted comments.

+Recent work has shown that certain semantic attributes, recognizable entities, sensitive information, or short phrases can sometimes be inferred from embeddings~\cite{morris2023text, jha2025harnessing, huang2024transferable}, particularly when the embedding model is known.
+Some approaches require access to both pretrained and fine-tuned embeddings to exploit their differences~\cite{hayet2022invernet}, while others rely on generative models trained on auxiliary data to produce paraphrased versions of the input~\cite{li-etal-2023-sentence}.
+However, based on the current literature, no published work has demonstrated scalable, high-fidelity verbatim reconstruction of full original texts from plain fixed sentence embeddings like those released on our dataset.
+Furthermore, under our anonymization procedures, the embeddings cannot be used to re-identify individual users.

 We provide dense vector representations with 896 dimensions for each comment using the ``KaLM-Embedding''~\cite{hu2025kalm} approach.
 We selected this specialised class of models for the task because they generally perform well in benchmarks such as the Massive Text Embedding Benchmark \cite{muennighoffMTEBMassiveText2023}.
-Specifically, we used the "KaLM-embedding-multilingual-mini-v1"\footnote{\url{https://huggingface.co/HIT-TMG/KaLM-embedding-multilingual-mini-v1}} model from the Hugging Face Model Hub \footnote{Commit ID of the exact model version used: \href{https://huggingface.co/HIT-TMG/KaLM-embedding-multilingual-mini-v1/tree/8a82a0cd2b322b91723e252486f7cce6fd8ac9d3}{8a82a0cd2b322b91723e252486f7cce6fd8ac9d3}}.
+Specifically, we used the "KaLM-embedding-multilingual-mini-v1" (\url{https://huggingface.co/HIT-TMG/KaLM-embedding-multilingual-mini-v1}) model from the Hugging Face Model Hub (Commit ID of the exact model version used: \href{https://huggingface.co/HIT-TMG/KaLM-embedding-multilingual-mini-v1/tree/8a82a0cd2b322b91723e252486f7cce6fd8ac9d3}{8a82a0cd2b322b91723e252486f7cce6fd8ac9d3}).
 The manageable size of around 2 GB of the model and smaller model complexity compared to many other approaches, allowed us to create a CPU-only workflow on the high-performance computing infrastructure available to us.
 We split the corpus of comments into arbitrary chunks (24 chunks for each of the 120 months of our data) to create a highly parallelizable setup for model inference.